JasonShevik/minotaur-chess-ai/README.md

    * Adversarial model

 ## In Progress:
-* Modify the labeling programs to interface with the SQLite database.
 * Finish chess graph code, including a function for adding the node feature vectors, and the visualizations.
 * Update the data prep file so each square is a vector rather than a scalar.
 * Update the architecture, start working on encoder.